siqad/siqad/docs/getting-started/installation.rst

 Windows Subsystem for Linux
 ---------------------------

 Windows Subsystem for Linux (WSL) enables the execution of Linux binaries within Windows provided that you have an up-to-date copy of Windows 10.
-You may refer to the `official guide from Microsoft <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ for enabling WSL. **Please use the Ubuntu 18.04 LTS image if you require the use of PoisSolver**.
+You may refer to the `official guide from Microsoft <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ for enabling WSL.
+We recommend either the `Ubuntu 18.04 LTS <https://www.microsoft.com/en-us/p/ubuntu-1804-lts/9n9tngvndl3q?activetab=pivot:overviewtab>`_ image or `Ubuntu 20.04 LTS <https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71?activetab=pivot:overviewtab>`_.

 You will also need an X11 server to display graphical applications.
 We have tested Xming and it works, but other alternatives out there should also be functional.